Ben Dunkelman: Military career

 "Two days after the second truce came into effect, the Seventh Brigade was ordered to withdraw from Nazareth.
 Avraham Yaffe, who had commanded the 13th battalion in the assault on the city, now reported to me with orders from Moshe Carmel to take over from me as its military governor.
 I complied with the order, but only after Avraham had given me his word of honour that he would do nothing to harm or displace the Arab population. [....]
 I felt sure that [the order to withdraw from Nazareth] had been given because of my defiance of the evacuation order."

 Dunkelman's defiance of the evacuation order forced Laskov to attempt to obtain sanction from a higher level.
-However, David Ben-Gurion finally vetoed the order; the Arab inhabitants in Nazareth were never forced to evacuate.
+However, Ben-Gurion finally vetoed the order; the Arab inhabitants in Nazareth were never forced to evacuate.
 Dunkelman's argument that expelling the mostly Christian Palestinians of Nazareth would damage relations with the overwhelming Christian nations of the West seemed to have changed Ben-Gurion's mind.

-During the war, Dunkelman met and married Yael Lifshitz.
-Lifshitz was a corporal in the Israeli Army who served under Dunkelman.
+After the second truce of the war went into effect on July 18, Dunkelman intensively trained the brigade.
+Following a return to combat operations, he led the brigade in Operation Hiram, which resulted in the capture of the Upper Galilee.
+Under his command, the 7th Armored Brigade achieved numerous victories while sustaining low casualties due to the fact that its attacks were executed via well-planned flanking maneuvers that passed through difficult terrain with minimal enemy forces.

-In spite of this incident, the Seventh Brigade was otherwise known as one of the crueler combat forces of the period.
+In spite of his refusal to expel the population of Nazareth, the 7th Armored Brigade was otherwise known as one of the crueler combat forces of the period.
 Israeli historian Ilan Pappé writes: "In many of the Palestinian oral histories that have now come to the fore, few brigade names appear.
 However, Brigade Seven is mentioned again and again, together with such adjectives as 'terrorist' and 'barbarous.'"
 In his memoirs, Dunkelman later admitted to having allowed his troops to loot Palestinian property.
 His unit was also implicated in numerous massacres of Palestinian civilians during Operation Hiram, including the Safsaf massacre and the Sa'sa' massacre.

+During the war, Dunkelman met and married Yael Lifshitz.
+Lifshitz was a corporal in the Israeli army who served under Dunkelman.
+They married in Haifa after the successful completion of Operation Hiram.
+The wedding took place in the Lifshitz family home on Mount Carmel and services were conducted by the Chief Rabbi of Haifa.
+By the time Dunkelman returned to duty the war was nearly over.